 Scavenging birds and insects will be looking for an opening as fruits ripen.
 Use bird netting or reflective tape to scare birds away; spray away insects with a strong stream of water; use copper or sulfur sprays when diseases appear.

-Pruning in general.
+• Pruning in general.
 Prune away dead, damaged, and diseased wood from fruit trees first; thin out overcrowded growth to allow the sun and air into the center of the tree.
 Apples, apricots, and pears bear on spurs.
 Cut the new growth back to two or three buds; this will stimulate fruit production.
 When old wood no longer bears, you will replace it with fresh growth; old wood can be cut out during winter dormancy.
-See Young Fruit Tree Training and Pruning.
+More at: Pruning Fruit Trees

-Apples and pears.
-Pick early-maturing apple and pear varieties while slightly under ripe; these will retain the best flavor once off the tree.
-Fruit is near-ripe when you gently lift and twist and the fruit parts easily from the spur.
+• Apples and Pears.
+Pick early-maturing apple and pear varieties while slightly under-ripe; these will retain the best flavor once off the tree.
+The fruit is near-ripe when you gently lift and twist and the fruit parts easily from the spur.
 Protect ripening fruit again birds and wasps; use nets or cloth or paper bags over fruits.

 Pick diseased and damaged fruit (look out for pears infected with scab or brown rot) out of trees and pick up fruit drop in the garden; do not allow spoil fruit to attract pests.

 • Plums and damsons.
 Support heavily laden trees until harvest.
 Harvest early- and late-season fruit as soon as the fruit ripens; a ripe plum will be fully colored and slightly soft.
 Plums on the same tree will not ripen at the same time; harvest each tree more than once.
 Harvest with a short length of stalk attached to the fruit.
 Eat ripe plums right away; under-ripe plums will keep a couple of weeks at near-freezing temperatures.